DEFRA/ipaffs-soaprequest-microservice/configuration/database/README.md

 ## Introduction

-This project is used to prepare the database to be used by ArchetypeService service.
+This project is used to prepare the database to be used by the SOAP Request service.

 ## Pre-Requisites

-- JRE / JDK v8
+- JRE / JDK v11
 - Maven v3

 ## How to run